Which of the following lists correctly represents the seven hiera... | Channels for Pearson+

 Multiple Choice

-Which of the following lists correctly represents the seven hierarchical levels of the traditional Linnaean classification system, from the most inclusive to the most specific?
+Which of the following lists correctly represents the seven hierarchical levels of biological classification from the most inclusive to the most specific?

 A